mozilla-mobile/prox/README.md

 Install CocoaPods.
 If you already have CocoaPods installed, run the same command to update:

+    # If you have Ruby installed via Homebrew - Strongly preferred since it requires no root access
+    gem install cocoapods

+    # If you are using the macOS provided Ruby (not recommended)
     sudo gem install cocoapods

 If it has been a while since you last updated CocoaPods, you may want to update